cgmacdonald/cgmacdonald.github.io/_pages/cv.md

 ======

 * B.Sc. in Mathematical Physics, University of Waterloo, 2020
-* M.A. in Atmospheric and Oceanic Science, Princeton University, 2022 (Expected)
+* M.A. in Atmospheric and Oceanic Science, Princeton University, 2022
 * Ph.D in Atmospheric and Oceanic Science, Princeton University, 2025 (Expected)

 Research Experience